crsl4/phylo-class-social/best-books.md

-# List of best books read in 2024 by Botany 563 Spring 2025 class
-- Gannon: The Covenant of Water by Abraham Verghese

 # List of best books read in 2023 by Botany 563 Spring 2024 class
 - Roberto: The famine plot by Tim Pat Coogan
 - -Laurel Sutherland